statsbomb/prometheus-msk-discovery/README.md

 ## How it works

-This service gets a list of MSK clusters in an AWS account and exports each broker to a Prometheus-compatible static config to be used with the [`file_sd_config`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config) mechanism.
+This service gets a list of MSK clusters in an AWS account and exports each broker to a Prometheus-compatible static config to be used with the [`file_sd_config`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config) or [`http_sd_config`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#http_sd_config) mechanism.

 ## Pre-requisites